mikemaccana/outdated-browser-rework/README.md

 					googlePlay: "Please install Chrome from Google Play",
 					appStore: "Please update iOS from the Settings App" },
+				// You can set the URL to null if you do not want a clickable link or provide
+				// your own markup in the `update.web` message.
 				url: "http://outdatedbrowser.com/",
 				callToAction: "Update my browser now",
 				close: "Close"